jesstelford/coffee-boilerplate/README.md

  * `$ make all`: Same as `$ make backend && make browser && make test`
  * `$ make release-[patch|minor|major]`: Update `package.json` version, create a git tag, then push to `origin`

-### Module Exported to the Browser
+### Modules Exported to the Browser

-The `Makefile` defines a variable `BROWSER_MAIN_MODULE` (default: `App`) which influences a number of factors:

- 1. This must match the filename (without the `.coffee` extension) of the file within `src/browser` that contains the module to export
+All compiled and minified modules are declared by creating a directory within `src/browser/module`, and giving it a CommonJS style `index.coffee` file as the entry point.

- 1. This will be used to name the compiled and minified `.js` file dropped into `public/js`
+The module's directory name will be used to name the compiled and minified `.js` file dropped into `public/js`.
+For example, `src/browser/module/App/index.coffee` will be compiled into `public/js/App.js`.

- 1. This will be used to name the exported object in the browser.
-For example, if `BROWSER_MAIN_MODULE = App`, then in the module exported to the browser is `window.App`
+The directory name is also used as the exposed global variable for the module.
+In the above example, if you included `public/js/App.js` into the page, it would expose the variable `window.App`.

 ## Example